 • Controlled Rollouts: Provides a clear pathway to manage when updates go live, ensuring that no untested changes accidentally reach production.

-• Simplified Management: Offers a straightforward way to manage the complexity of multiple application versions across various environments.
+• Simplified Management: Offers a straightforward way to manage the complexity of multiple project versions across various environments.

 • Enhanced Stability: Reduces the risk of runtime errors by maintaining control over the specific version that is active.